 - Protecting the financial needs of family members in case of death

-- As part of an overall estate planning, ensuring that assets go to the intended beneficiaries, with the least estate shrinkage possible due to taxes;
+- As part of an overall estate planning, making sure that assets go to the intended beneficiaries, with the least estate shrinkage possible due to taxes

 - Maximizing the value of the business and enabling its continuity